JoasuMieru/fernandezjoas-finalportfolio/README.md

 ## 📋 Project Overview

-This is a personal portfolio website built as a final project for IT Elective 4.
+This is a personal portfolio website built as a final project for IT ELECTIVE 3.
 The website serves as a digital resume, showcasing my biography, technical skills, and a collection of academic and personal projects.

 ## 🛠️ Technology Stack